aivanzhang/data_checks/README.md

 If you truly want to modify the base `Check` class, you can do so by subclassing it and overriding its methods.
 However be :bangbang: **extremely careful** :bangbang: when doing so as it may break the functionality of the library.
 If you do so, make sure to test your check thoroughly.

 > [!WARNING]
-> Documentation for the base `Check` class is limited and still in a work in progress.
+> Documentation for the base `Check` class is limited and still a work in progress.
 For now, you can refer to the source code and its corresponding docstrings for more information.
 ### Subclassing from the Base Suite
 The base `Suite` class (`data_checks.base.check`) define methods used to initialize, customize, and execute a suite and its checks.
 It also has methods to store data related to the suite and its execution as well as interact with its checks.
 It is not recommended to directly subclass the `Suite` class unless you have a specific use case that requires it.
 Instead, use the `DataSuite` class (`data_checks.data_suite`) which is a simplified and beginner friendly subclass of the `Suite` class.

 If you truly want to modify the base `Suite` class, you can do so by subclassing it and overriding its methods.
 However be :bangbang: **extremely careful** :bangbang: when doing so as it may break the functionality of the library.
 If you do so, make sure to test your suite thoroughly.

 > [!WARNING]
-> Documentation for the base `Suite` class is limited and still in a work in progress.
+> Documentation for the base `Suite` class is limited and still a work in progress.
 For now, you can refer to the source code and its corresponding docstrings for more information.

 ### Database
 ### Hierarchy